tmalenga/17-RegexDiscussion/Develop/gist-template.md

 An example of a meta character is the example in the summary.
 A extract of a meta character from the email validation is "a-z0-9".
 This will seacrh the user input for all the characters between a - z and numbers between 0 - 9.
 This allows for an expansion of the search range.

 ### Bracket Expressions
+The data inside the square brackets allows us to search for a range of data.
+In the example above "[a-z0-9_\.-]", this allows the program to msearch and match characters between a - z, 0 - 9 and also incorporate special characters.
+If however the parameters in the brackets were [xyz], this would only search for those specific characters, i.e. x, y and z.

 ### Quantifiers
+Quantifiers allow allow for the programmers to set limits/ specify the search range that the regex covers.

+In the example above are covered by the following:

+- {2,6}: This matches the pattern a minimum of 2 times and a maximum of 6 times.

+- + : This matches the pattern one or more times

 ### OR Operator